Steven Slosberg: Sears kit or not, 220 North Water St. Is a splendor

 For a long time, neighborhood lore had it that the house at 220 North Water St. In Stonington, after Don’s Dock Marina, became of a curious and probably particular pedigree on the town: It becomes selected from a Sears, Roebuck & Co.
 Catalog within the Twenties and shipped, in heaps of portions, here by way of teaching.

-So an awful lot was this history accepted that when the house went in the marketplace no longer long ago, the listing became promoted thusly: “This is a fascinating Sears and Roebuck package house constructed in 1921 …”.
+This history was so widely accepted that when the house went on the market not long ago, the listing read: “This is a fascinating Sears and Roebuck package house constructed in 1921 …”

 Well, seemingly no longer.